When Is the Perect Time to Open a Storage Facility?

 Amy Daniels |November 20, 2015

-If you read last week’s post about top storage construction facts and its accompanying PDF, you may be thinking about opening a storage facility in the near future.
+If you read last week’s post about top facts about building a self storage facility and its accompanying ebook, you may be thinking about opening a storage facility in the near future.
 Maybe you’re already in the construction phase.

 You’ve chosen your lot, laid out building plans, coordinated with the city, and begun to think about how to market your storage facility.
 It’s an exciting time!
 One question you may ask yourself as you get closer and closer to that opening date is “When is the best time to open my storage facility?”